InformaticsMatters/ansible-galaxy-cloud/README.md

 keystone file provided by your stack provider.
 This sets up the essential credentials to create and access cloud resources.

+>   If you've used the `ansibel-bastion` playbook it will have written a
+    suitable set of authentication parameters for you in the root of the initial clone of this project so you need not source anything.

 ### Prerequisite - template environment
 Inspect the `setenv-template.sh` file in the root of the project to see if there are any variables you need to define.
 Instructions can be found in